supercow/pizzaops-puppetdb_shared_cert/README.markdown

 }
 ```

 You may also supply all data directly to the `::puppetdb_shared_cert` class to reduce duplication.
+For example you might add it to the PE infrastructure console group, and then add the ca and puppetdb classes to the appropriate groups.

 NB: You will need to supply the datadabase password to the `puppet_enterprise::profile::puppetdb` class, via the console or hiera, when setting up multiple PuppetDBs.
 That is the only required configuration in my testing.